StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/WorkingWithTheSDK-template.md

 	#import "StraboCaptureViewController.h"

 Your view controller should also serve as a [STRCaptureViewControllerDelegate](STRCaptureViewControllerDelegate).
-That means that it needs to implement at least the required delegate methods.
+That means that it needs to implement at least the required methods in the protocol.
 See the documentation for STRCaptureViewControllerDelegate for more details.

 In many examples, the capture view will need to be presented when the user taps a button.
-For this reason, in my example, I will include the code to display the capture view as if it is hooked up to a button in a Storyboard file.
+For this reason, in my example, I will include the code to display the capture view as if it is hooked up to a button in a Storyboard or XIB file.

 In total, your .h file might look similar to the following: